-NURS 5032 Curriculum Development and Implementation in Nursing Education.
-This course introduces the student to the essentials of curriculum development as it applies to nursing education.
-The student will explore the relationship of nursing curricula to the mission and philosophy of parent institutions and to national guidelines for nursing education at all levels.
+This course introduces the principles of teaching and learning in the context of nursing education.
+A variety of strategies to facilitate learning in cognitive, psychomotor, and affective domains are introduced.
+The student will develop learning activities for the traditional, non-traditional, and online learning environments.
+The use of evidence-based theories to support teaching and learning are explored.
+The student will analyze individual factors which impact learning and may require adaptation of teaching student will explore the relationship of nursing curricula to the mission and philosophy of parent institutions and to national guidelines for nursing education at all levels.
 Accreditation, standards of professional nursing practice, legal, and ethical issues are analyzed within the context of curriculum development and program evaluation.
 Learning theories and taxonomy are applied to curricula, programs, courses, and learning units.
-A seminar approach, requiring collaborative work and Prerequisite: NURS 5030
+A seminar approach, requiring collaborative work and interdependent relationships is utilized......3 s.h.